xinyuecheung/xinyuecheung.github.io/_pages/research.md

 <div class="project-header">
   <h3>Educated but Risky?</h3>
-  <span class="status status-progress">Manuscript in Preparation</span>
+  <span class="status status-review">Under Review</span>
 </div>
-<p class="project-subtitle">Pornography, Sexual Knowledge, and Condomless Sex Among Chinese College Students</p>
+<p class="project-subtitle">Pornography, Sexuality Education, and Condomless Sex Among Chinese College Students</p>

 **Role.** First author.

-**Question.** Does sexual knowledge mediate or *mask* the risk pathway from pornography to condomless sex — and do school, family, and peer-based sex education channels operate the same way?
+**Question.** Online pornography routinely depicts unprotected sex as normative, reaching an estimated 37.6 million underage internet users in China despite strict censorship.
+Yet young adults encounter this risk-normalizing content within a culture of silence: family discussion of sexuality remains restricted, and formal education is unevenly distributed.
+The result is a script competition.
+Pornography supplies one behavioral template; sexuality education, where it exists, supplies another.
+Which script wins, and does the answer depend on *who* is teaching?

-**Approach.** Drawing on the **3AM model**, I analyzed survey data from **6,761 sexually experienced students across 500+ Chinese universities**, fitting a moderated-mediation model.
+**Approach.** Drawing on the Acquisition-Activation-Application (3AM) model, I analyzed **6,761 sexually active students** from a national survey spanning 500+ universities across all 31 provinces of mainland China.
+Pornography consumption and condomless sex were linked through a moderated mediation framework, with SRH knowledge as mediator and three channels of sexuality education (school, family, social) as competing moderators of both the direct and indirect pathways.

-**Findings.** A **competitive mediation** pattern: pornography increases sexual knowledge (which lowers risk), but a stronger *direct* effect on condomless sex overwhelms this protective pathway.
-School-based sex education paradoxically **weakens** the knowledge pathway while **strengthening** the direct behavioral link; family education provides a marginal buffer; peer/social sources show no significant moderation.
-Implication: knowledge transmission alone is insufficient — sex education needs **procedural counter-script interventions**.
+**Findings.** A suppression pattern: pornography increases sexual knowledge (which lowers risk), but a stronger direct pathway to condomless sex overwhelms the protective indirect effect.
+The moderating role of education depends critically on which script it equips students to deploy.
+School-based sexuality education **attenuates the knowledge pathway** (reducing students' reliance on pornography as a knowledge source) yet paradoxically **strengthens the direct behavioral link**, suggesting that factual knowledge alone cannot displace risk-promoting scripts.
+Family-based education shows a marginal buffering effect; social channels show none.
+The implication is that sexuality education needs to move beyond knowledge transmission toward **procedural counter-script interventions** that teach students to interrupt pornography-derived behavioral templates at the point of application.

-**Status.** Targeting *Health Communication* / *Journal of Adolescence*.
+**Status.** Under review at *Journal of Medical Internet Research*.

 </div>